downtocode/glauss/README.md

 Physengine reads the settings table first, reads the global objects table and then calls the spawn_objects function, which returns its own local objects table along with a counter how many objects exist in it.
 Usually the global table contains any molecule files(in pdb or xyz formats) and any standalone objects.
 The function spawn_objects is for having your own distribution of objects.

-For a list of all variables look in the [MANUAL][DOCS/physengine.rst].
+For a list of all variables look in the appropriate section of the [manual](DOCS/physengine.rst#configuration-files).

 Contacts
 --------